ericaraujophd/25fa-cs112/content/week04/slos.md

-# Week 04
+# Vectors — Dynamic Arrays

-## SLOs for Week 04: Vectors -- Dynamic Arrays
+## SLOs for Week 04: Vectors — Dynamic Arrays

 Students will be able to...